Ken Baldry's Zermatt pages

 There are two ways into Italy:

-1. Straight ahead after the first turn to the Theodule Pass for generally blue & unexciting skiing down to Breuil (Cervinia).
-You have to walk through the village to the valley station.
+1. Straight ahead after the first turn left to the Theodule Pass for generally blue & unexciting but long skiing down to Breuil (Cervinia).
+You have to walk through the village to the cable car station to get back up.

-2. Turn left again well before Testa Grigia onto the Ventina Run (no. 7), a mild red & a glorious trip down with splendid views, which brings you right to the valley station of the three lifts back up.
-You buy return tickets at a hut left of the steps up (alas) to the station.
+2. Turn left again well before Testa Grigia onto the Ventina Run (no. 7), a mild red & a glorious trip down with splendid views & the feeling of travel, which brings you right to the valley station of the three lifts back up.
+You buy return tickets at a hut left of the steps up (alas) to the cable car station.
 However, the Ventina is more likely to be closed that the Theodule run.

 Ventina (marked) with Gran Paradiso